lizmat/raku-all-modules/github/gabrielash/p6-net-jupyter/README.md

 then, install the kernel:

-    bin/kernel-install.sh
+    bin/kernel-install.sh [ dir ]?

 Assuming jupyter is already installed on your system, and  LOCAL_HOME is defined, it will try to install in the correct .local subdir that Anaconda recognizes for jupyter kernels.
-You can also specify a custom dirctory as an argument or you can read the script and install manually.
+You can also specify a custom dirctory as an argument.

 ###  Docker Installation

-      docker run -d --name jupyter-base \
+      docker run -d --name jupyter-als \
         -p 8888:8888 \
         -v $CONFIG:/home/jovyan/.jupyter \
         -v $NOTEBOOKS:/home/jovyan/work \
-        gabrielash/base-notebook
+        gabrielash/all-spark-notebook

   1.    set CONFIG to the directory (Full Path) for overriding jupyter settings.
 For example to substitute a fixed authentification token.
 There is a demo